apache/spark/docs/monitoring.md

 * `JmxSink`: Registers metrics for viewing in a JMX console.
 * `MetricsServlet`: Adds a servlet within the existing Spark UI to serve metrics data as JSON data.
 * `PrometheusServlet`: (Experimental) Adds a servlet within the existing Spark UI to serve metrics data in Prometheus format.
+* `GraphiteSink`: Sends metrics to a Graphite node.
+* `Slf4jSink`: Sends metrics to slf4j as log entries.
+* `StatsdSink`: Sends metrics to a StatsD node.

 The Prometheus Servlet mirrors the JSON data exposed by the <code>Metrics Servlet</code> and the REST API, but in a time-series format.
 The following are the equivalent Prometheus Servlet endpoints.